Curation

 Hauser & Wirth

-Image: Russell Tovey and Simon Oldfield on stage at Hauser & Wirth Somerset.
-Russell read Heart's Last Pass by Douglas W. Milliken, a story from A Short Affair, followed by a conversation about the marriage of art and literature.
+Pictured here is Russell Tovey and Simon Oldfield in conversation at Hauser & Wirth Somerset. following Russsel's reading of Heart's Last Pass by Douglas W. Milliken, a short story from A Shor Affair.
 Listen to Russell's reading on the Pindrop podcast here

 • Simon Oldfield Gallery, Mayfair